MatTaNg/Moment/README.md

 <b> Known Issues </b>
 1. Seems like JavaScript enjoys to torture me by setting a global variable to undefined for no reason at all.
 Two examples are in moments.controller and moments.service.
 You will see an angry line with a comment perplexed as to this behavior.
 1a.
 I was able to solve some of these problems by creating a temp variable although it did not always work.

+2.  $ionicPopUp takes up quite a lot of space in the code.
+It would be nice to find a way to refactor this code into some kind of custom directive along with the $ionicContentBanner.

+3. Errors can probably be handled better.